-- Minimising contact with individuals who are unwell by ensuring that those who have coronavirus symptoms, or who have someone in their household who does, do not attend childcare settings, schools or colleges.
+- Minimising contact with individuals who are unwell by ensuring that those who have coronavirus symptoms, do not attend childcare settings, schools or colleges.
 Those that have been in contact with a positive case self-isolate for 10 days if they are over 18 and not had both vaccinations more than 14 clear days prior to contact with the case. - Clinically vulnerable employees who are at higher risk of severe illness (for example, people with some pre-existing conditions should be supported in undertaking a Vulnerable Employee Risk Assessment (VERA) and reasonable adjustments made if necessary, which may include additional protections within the school environment or if possible working from home supporting the delivery of the curriculum for children unable to attend school as a consequence of self-isolation or outbreak disruption.
 Guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19